iTwin/viewer-components-react/packages/itwin/one-click-lca-widget/README.md

-# @itwin/one-click-LCA-widget
+# @itwin/oclca-widget

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 The One Click CLA widget is a UI component for iTwin Viewer applications that simplifies how users (and developers) interface with the [Carbon Calculation One Click LCA APIs](https://developer.bentley.com/apis/carbon-calculation/overview/).
-The one-click-lca-widget package provides a UiProvider class - `OneClickLCAProvider` - which can be passed into the `uiProviders` prop of the iTwin Viewer's `<Viewer />` component.
+The oclca-widget package provides a UiProvider class - `OneClickLCAProvider` - which can be passed into the `uiProviders` prop of the iTwin Viewer's `<Viewer />` component.

 ## Getting Started